What it’s like to transition from homeschool junior high to homeschool high school

-It comes as a surprise because my heart hasn’t changed.
-I’m the same mom, remembering when I pushed them from my womb then clung tightly to them just moments after their entrance into the world.
-(Hmmm, a push, pull dynamic there too).
+I’m the same mom, remembering when I pushed them from my womb and then clung tightly to them just moments after their entrance into the world.

 I’m wanting the same things for my kids.
 I’m wanting the same closeness.
-I’m the same mom.
+And I’m the same mom.

 One day I’m tucking them into bed with a routine of hugs and kisses, blessings and songs, the next they’re going to bed by themselves.
-One day I’m detailing how to deal with their annoying sibling, the next they groan: “Mom, I can figure it out by myself.”

-One day I’m reading fairy tales and Trumpet of the Swan then To Kill A Mockingbird and The Great Gatsby.
 One day I’m teaching subtraction, the next I’m listening to the math video lecture not understanding what new language they’re learning.

 Moving on, growing up